-These Rules and Regulations for Licensing Organized Ambulatory Care Facilities (R23-17-OACF) are promulgated pursuant to the authority conferred under section 23-17-10 of the General Laws of Rhode Island, as amended, and are established for the purpose of adopting minimum standards for licensed organized ambulatory care facilities in this state.
+These amended Rules and Regulations for Licensing Organized Ambulatory Care Facilities [R23-17-OACF] are promulgated pursuant to the authority conferred under section 23-17-10 of the General Laws of Rhode Island, as amended, and are established for the purpose of adopting minimum standards for licensed organized ambulatory care facilities in this state.

-Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, the following were given consideration in arriving at the regulations: (1) alternative approaches to the regulations; (2) duplication or overlap with other state regulations; and (3) significant economic impact placed on facilities through these amended regulations.
-No alternative approach was identified.
-The protection of the health, safety and welfare of the public necessitates the adoption of these amended regulations despite the economic impact which may be incurred as a result of the regulations.
+Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, the following were given consideration in arriving at the regulations: (1) alternative approaches to the regulations; and (2) duplication or overlap with other state regulations.
+Based on the available information, no known alternative approach, duplication or overlap was identified..

-These rules and regulations shall supersede any previous rules and regulations related to the licensure of organized ambulatory care facilities promulgated by the Department of Health and filed with the Secretary of State.
+These amended regulations shall supersede all previous Rules and Regulations for Licensing Organized Ambulatory Care Facilities promulgated by the Department of Health and filed with the Secretary of State.